mehiX/log-generator/README.md

 Usage of log-generator:
   -g int
-        Number of concurrent generators to use (default 10) -in string
+        Number of concurrent generators to use (default 10) -gt int
+        How many entries per second should generate each generator (default 1000) -in string
         Name of the input json file (default "input.json") -run duration